 Legislative Internship: Legislative internships are geared toward current or recent undergraduate students.
 Legislative interns in the Senator's Washington office answer phones and process voicemails, greet front desk visitors, sort mail and scans, attend hearings and briefings and take notes for staff, lead tours of the Capitol, provide additional research capacity to legislative staff, draft legislative mail, provide assistance to senior staff like Administrative Director and Chief of Staff, conduct rapid response, run errands in the Capitol complex, help with setup for events, and assist with staff projects as needed.

-Press/Video Internship: Press and Video Interns in the Senator’s Washington D.C. office will need to have a working knowledge of Adobe Premiere Pro and After Effects as well as a drive to work hard, pay close attention to detail, and explore creative approaches to video storytelling.
-Interns may be expected to assist with video shoots, script stories, source interviewees, research archival footage, photos, public records, edit videos and create motion design and animation.
+Press/Video Internship: Press and Video Interns in the Senator’s Washington D.C. office will need to have a working knowledge of Adobe Premiere Pro and the Adobe Suite, as well as a drive to work hard, pay close attention to detail, and explore creative approaches to video storytelling.
+Interns may be expected to assist with video shoots, create graphics, source interviewees, research archival footage, photos, public records, edit videos and create motion design and animation.

 HELP Committee: Interns for the U.S. Senate Committee on Health, Education, Labor, and Pensions (HELP) play a key role in the committee office of Chair Sanders and will work closely with policy advisors and counsels.
 The HELP Committee works on a wide range of issues in the areas of health, education, labor, disability, pensions, and oversight.
 The internship position offers undergraduate, graduate, medical students, law students, and recent graduates the opportunity to gain substantive experience in a Senate office while participating directly in the legislative process.
 For more information and to apply, click here: https://www.help.senate.gov/chair/internships.